Banana Cake with Cream Cheese Frosting

 • Flip the bananas and bake them for another 10 minutes

-• Allow them to cool and then remove the peel.
+• Allow them to cool, then remove the peels.

 Using Frozen Bananas

-• Now if you had ripe bananas and froze them, which is another great thing to do to save a ripe banana for banana bread and cakes.
+• Now, if you had ripe bananas and froze them, that is another great way to save a ripe banana for later when you want to make banana bread or banana muffins.
+Just be sure to peel the bananas before freezing them.
+Then pop them in a Ziploc bag to freeze.

-• Or place them in the fridge overnight.
+• Or place them in the fridge overnight to thaw.
 Then proceed with the recipe as directed.

 Using a Removable Bottom Pan